codewar65/VTX_ClientServer/README.md

 ## To Do($) / To Fix(!) / Investigate(?)

+!
+Full screen vtxclient

+! effects as class like fadeScreen()

 $ HTTP requests as new thread.

 ?
 WSS / certificate support in server.